-It’s been two years since Peter Genyn won gold in the Paralympic games in Rio...
+It’s been three years since Peter Genyn won gold in the Paralympic games in Rio...

 As he adjusts the gearing on his lightweight wheelchair and checks for the third time that the steering is in place, it is difficult not to get the sense that for Peter, 2016 was just yesterday.
 It is a crisp spring morning and the sky above the Gran Canaria is crystal clear, the warm climate providing the perfect conditions for Peter’s demanding training regime.